rbertolusso/intubate/README.md

 I anticipate *limitations*.
-I will try to address the ones that can be solved in a general and easy way and that *really* represent a need, because he helper function machinery has to stay powerful yet simple.
+I will try to address the ones that can be solved in a general and easy way and that *really* represent a need, because the helper function machinery has to stay powerful yet simple.

 * If interfaced function returns NULL, the interface function